-Many businesses often fail to set accurate sales targets.
+Many businesses often fail with their sales target plans.
 A common strategy is to simply look at the previous year’s revenue and add what appears to be a reasonable rate of growth.
 However, this approach does not take into account any changing variables, such as market volatility, a new product line, or expanding into a new geography.
 As a result, it can lead to unreasonable, unattainable figures.

 Setting unrealistic or inaccurate sales targets can have a major impact on business outcomes.
-Not only can it affect cash flow, but it can also erode management’s credibility and sales motivation, either because targets are consistently underachieved or too easily overachieved.
+Not only can it affect cash flow management, but it can also erode management’s credibility and sales motivation, either because targets are consistently underachieved or too easily overachieved.

 To accurately set sales targets, organizations need a platform that takes into account past performance, account value, rep performance, and foresights based on business goals.
 A platform that connects plans and data across the business can empower organizations to achieve an accurate forecast and more attainable sales goals.